Vacancies: 23-24 & 24-25 School Year

-Rosslyn is a wonderful place to teach!
-Our teachers are deeply committed to each other and to their calling to influence the next generation of global leaders for Christ.
-To begin the application process click on the Employment Application button on the side menu.
-If you have any questions related to our application process, please contact us at: email@example.com.
+Rosslyn Academy, a fully accredited K – 12 distinctively North American Christian day school, is seeking to fill the below vacant positions for the academic year 2023 – 2024 and 2024-2025.
+To begin the application process, click on the Employment Application button on the side menu.
+If you have any questions related to our application process, please contact us at: firstname.lastname@example.org.

 - Mid-October– We post positions for the following year and begin accepting applications and supporting documentation.

-- Early December – End of February – Even as we continue to accept new applications, we set up and conduct interviews by Skype during this time.
+- Early December – End of February – Even as we continue to accept new applications, we set up and conduct virtual interviews during this time.

 - December-March – In some years we can begin offering positions as early as mid December, although depending on the year and circumstances, job offers can also begin as late as February-March.

-- July 1st – Is when the Rosslyn contract begins.
+- July 1st – Contract start date.
 However, most new staff begin to arrive in early to mid July in preparation for ‘New Staff Orientation’ that begins in late July.
 Full Staff Orientation follows in the first week of August as we prepare for the start of the new school year, which begins in the second week of August.

 - Second Week of August – the start of the new school year.